City of Lawrence to add new programs to streamline building inspections, including video inspections

 A single-family home under construction along Cedar Grove Way in west Lawrence is shown on July 7, 2025.

-The city announced in a press release Wednesday it will integrate two new tools to improve the city’s inspection process: Video Recorded Inspections and SelecTXT.
+The two tools, which the city announced in a press release Wednesday, are called Video Recorded Inspections and SelecTXT.

-The Video Recorded Inspections are an expansion of a city program that started during the start of the COVID-19 Pandemic which allowed for remote video inspections.
-The new inspection option now permits the inspection to be recorded by the contractor and submitted for review and approval — making it possible for the contractor to record, submit and move on to another project while waiting for the review.
+The Video Recorded Inspections are an expansion of a city program that started during the COVID-19 pandemic and allowed for remote video inspections.
+The new inspection option now permits an inspection to be recorded by a contractor and submitted for review and approval, making it possible for the contractor to record, submit and move on to another project while waiting for the review.

-Those recorded inspections will need to be scheduled by the contractor through the City’s Enterprise Permitting & Licensing software.
-More information is available on the city’s website.
+Those recorded inspections will need to be scheduled by the contractor through the city’s Enterprise Permitting & Licensing software.
+More information is available on the city’s website at lawrenceks.org/pds/building_permits.

-Brian Jimenez, Assistant Director of Planning & Development Services, said in a statement the city has been evaluating ways to improve the inspection process for developers and residents, and these options “improve flexibility and make it easier for (anyone) to work with our team more efficiently.”
+Brian Jimenez, assistant director of planning and development services, said in a statement the city has been evaluating ways to improve the inspection process for developers and residents, and these options “improve flexibility and make it easier for (anyone) to work with our team more efficiently.”